Greater Hyderabad Municipal Corporation: Greater Hyderabad Municipal Corporation (2007–2025)

-The Government has decided to divide the Greater Hyderabad Municipal Corporation into Six zones in 2019 (south, east, north, north east, west and central zones), 30 circles and 150 wards.
+The Government has decided to divide the Greater Hyderabad Municipal Corporation into six zones in 2019 (south, east, north, north east, west and central zones), 30 circles and 150 wards.
 Old City has about 50 wards in seven circles.
-Each ward would cover about 40,000 - 50,000 people.
+Each ward would cover about 40,000-50,000 people.
 The GHMC is headed by a Commissioner and also has a Special Commissioner both of whom belong to IAS.
 Each zone will have a zonal commissioner, an officer of the rank of additional commissioner with a deputy municipal commissioners heading every circle.
 There will also be a separate engineering wing with an Engineer in Chief and Chief Engineer at head office level and a superintending engineer for each zone; a town planning wing with Additional Commissioner (Planning) and a Chief City Planner at the head office level and a city planner for each zone.

-Secunderabad cantonment does not come under purview of GHMC.
-There are eight civilian wards in Secunderabad Cantonment Board, with a population of four lakh.

-In February 2018, Greater Hyderabad Municipal Corporation (GHMC) has listed its municipal bonds on the Bombay Stock Exchange (BSE).
+In February 2018, the Greater Hyderabad Municipal Corporation (GHMC) has listed its municipal bonds on the Bombay Stock Exchange (BSE).
 The civic body became the second to list its bonds on the BSE's newly launched bond platform.

-Jurisdiction

-The Greater Hyderabad Municipal Corporation (GHMC) comprises the limits of the erstwhile Municipal Corporation of Hyderabad (MCH) along with 10 municipalities and 8 panchayats in erstwhile Ranga Reddy district and 2 municipalities in erstwhile Medak district.

-The 10 municipalities in the erstwhile Ranga Reddy district were: